syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 ### AppointmentEditorClosing event

-When you close the appointment editor window after added or edited the schedule appointment, Scheduler notifies by `AppointmentEditorClosing` event.
+When you close the appointment editor content dialog after added or edited the schedule appointment, Scheduler notifies by `AppointmentEditorClosing` event.

 The `AppointmentEditorClosingEventArgs` has following members which provides the information for `AppointmentEditorClosing` event.